 For more information, see the Accelerated Master's tab for the associated bachelor's degree(s): Ethnic Studies - Bachelor of Arts (BA).

 Students develop a degree plan in consultation with their faculty advisor, typically in their first semester.
-The frequency of individual course offerings varies; therefore, candidates should plan ahead so that the required 30 credit hours are completed within the four-year limit.
+The frequency of individual course offerings varies; therefore, candidates should plan ahead so that the required 30 credit hours are completed within the four-year limit set forth below.

 Students select the remaining 6 credit hours in consultation with their advisors, depending on the credit distribution in the above categories.